mojofunk/alta-doc/LIBMOJO-DOC.md

 built.

-libmojo should have as few direct link time library dependencies as possible with most functionality implemented in mojules(modules) that contain implementations of interfaces defined in mojo/interaces.
+libmojo should have as few direct link time library dependencies as possible with most functionality implemented in modules that contain implementations of interfaces defined in mojo/interaces.

 libmojo intends to directly depend on as few libraries as possible and if possible not expose any library dependencies to client code.

+libmojo is written in C++14 but uses a minimal set of language features, which should be outlined at some point.

 ## Library dependencies

+There is a compilication with depending on c++ libraries in that if we want to test and use several compilers then pretty much all c++ code has to be compiled with the same compiler we are using for the whole stack.
+It is somewhat possible apparently to mix c++ libraries compiled with clang and gcc but it probably just isn't worth the risk.
+This would suggest importing any c++ libraries we want to use into the source tree, or only depending on external C based libraries.
+Neither option is appealing.

+I think the best option is to only support a single compiler per platform and ensure the whole stack is built with it.

 # Boost